-Here’s Part 2 of How I met my Husband.
-In case you missed Part 1, here it is.
+Here's Part 2 of How I Met My Husband.
+In case you missed Part 1 is covered in this Honey Glazed Ginger Garlic Salmon recipe.
 So where were we?
 I met my husband back in August 2005, but we both went our separate ways and ended up on completely different paths, so how did we finally end up together 10 years later?
-I have one person to thank and that’s Mark Zuckerburg.
-If it wasn’t for him and Facebook, we would have never reconnected.
+I have one person to thank and that's Mark Zuckerburg.
+If it wasn't for him and Facebook, we would have never reconnected.

 It was some time in August 2015 and towards the end of my workday when I received a Facebook Message from him.
 The message read, "Hey Nisha.
 I'm visiting my sister in NJ.
 It's been a long time, I wanted to say hi.
 Can we meet up?"
 I was pleasantly surprised.

 Obviously, I didn't respond right away and made him wait a few days. 🙂 Eventually, I did respond and agreed to meet up with him in New York City.
 Ten years had passed, so naturally, I was curious about what was going on in his life and why he decided to contact me after all these years.

 We decided to meet up for drinks at Lillie's located in Union Square.
 I was curious to see if we still had that same connection and spark that we had 10 years before.
 It was surreal seeing him again, he looked exactly the same, but this time I didn't fall as easily.
 I was older, wiser, and more guarded.
 We sat at the bar and talked for hours.
 He said it was bad timing ten years before, but he had always thought of me as "the girl that got away" from him.